How to Get Rid of Bees DIY

-Bee control can end up being a somewhat difficult task, especially in the event that you are allergic to them.
+Bee control can end up being a somewhat tricky task, especially if you are allergic to them.
 Annoying a bee swarm, or possibly even just one bee, can easily result in painful stings.
 Bees in your home pose a significant threat to the health and safety of your family.

 The ideal period to shift bees is just before they build a brand new hive.
-Contact a beekeeper to remove bees prior to this if you can.
+Contact a beekeeper to remove bees before this if you can.
 Check under the yellow pages under “Beekeepers & Apiarists”.

 Bear in mind that they can be hard to contact, especially if multiple swarms are in the area.
-People (especially small children) can gbecome hurt in the meantime.
+People (tiny children) can become hurt in the meantime.

-If the bees have produced a hive by now, it really is most effective to phone in a qualified bee control company.
+If the bees have produced a hive by now, it is most useful to phone a qualified bee control company.

 They have the proper equipment, knowledge and protective gear.

 Some people attempt bee removal on their own, without the help of professionals.
-This is NOT advised as bees may attack unprotected and untrained persons.
-They may use chemical sprays unsafely to kill bees or smokers to calm the bees and make removing them, and the hive, dangerous.
+They may use chemical sprays unsafely to kill bees or smokers to calm the bees and remove them and the hive dangerous.

 Pest Control Professionals

-If you want to remove the bees, firstly, identify what kind of bees they are.
+Firstly, if you want to remove the Bees or Wasps, identify what kind of Bee or Wasp they are.

-For nests located underground, you may want to use a wasp killer not labelled as a projectile spray.
-You want very little spray for yellow jacket nests found underground.
+For nests located underground, these will be Wasps.
+You may want to use a Wasp killer not labelled as a projectile spray.
+You want tiny spray for yellow jacket nests found underground.

-For elevated nests, you will want to find a can of wasp and hornet killer labelled as a projectile spray.
-This will ensure a stream of wasp poison roughly 4 0r 5 metres in length, allowing plenty of distance to make a quick escape if necessary.
+You will want to find a can of Wasp and Hornet killer labelled as a projectile spray for high nests.
+Thus, it will ensure a stream of wasp poison roughly four or five meters in length, allowing plenty of distance to make a quick escape if necessary.

-Repeating this process twice or even three times may be necessary until the nest is vacated.
-Once you see that there is no traffic, it’s probably safe to knock down the nest if it’s an aerial nest; or for a ground nest, fill with dirt and gravel.
+Repeating this process twice or even three times may be necessary until the nest’s vacated.
+Once you see no traffic, it’s probably safe to knock down the nest if it’s an aerial nest; or fill it with dirt and gravel for a ground nest.
 Consider proofing the area affected.
-This should be the end of your bee or wasp problem until the next migration cycle.
+Thus, it should be the end of your bee or wasp problem until the next migration cycle.

 But if not dealt with properly, bees and wasps can be a danger.
-These insects are stinging insects and can deal a sting that is very painful.
+These insects are stinging insects and can deal with a painful sting.
 Some people have allergic reactions causing the need for immediate medical attention.

-Wasps are especially known for their aggressive behaviours.
-A wasp known as the Yellow Jacket is very aggressive.
+Wasps are primarily known for their aggressive behaviours.
+A wasp known as the Yellow Jacket is very dynamic.
 Bees generally are not as aggressive.
-But a genetically altered version of honey bees often called Africanized Honey bees or Killer Bees are very aggressive.
-Their attacks are known to occasionally take lives of their victims.
+But a genetically altered version of honey bees, often called Africanized Honey bees or Killer Bees, are very aggressive.
+Their attacks are known to take the lives of their victims occasionally.

 Controlling the nest is a hard thing to do for bees and especially wasps.
 You first must remove the insects themselves.
-Most times this is done with smoke used in bee culture, the raising of bees.
-Physical removal or relocation of the nest is possible, however the chances of the nest being destroyed or injured can occur.
+Physical removal or relocation of the nest is possible.
+However, the chances of the nest being destroyed or injured can occur.

-Chemical sprays can be used to kill bees and wasps.
-There are many commercial standard sprays at any home and garden store and most supermarkets carry these as well.
-Make sure that bees or wasps are on the label; you adhere to all warnings and they are registered products.
+Chemical sprays can kill bees and wasps.
+There are many commercial standard sprays at any home and garden store, and most supermarkets carry them.
+Ensure that bees or wasps are on the label; you adhere to all warnings, and they are registered products.

-Professional services, the exterminator services, are needed when bees and wasps have nests that are in extreme places such as inside a home, inside the insulation or high in trees or in hard to reach places.
-These services have varied costs depending on the service needed so call around to find out the range of costs.
+Professional services, the exterminator services, are needed when bees and wasps have nests that are in extreme places such as inside a home, inside the insulation or high in trees or in hard to reach areas.
+These services have different costs depending on the service needed, so call around to determine the range of prices.

 Bees & Wasps

-Wasps have a slender body with a narrow waist, slender, cylindrical legs, and appear smoothed-skinned and shiny.
-European wasps, Yellow-jackets, hornets, and paper wasps are the most common types of wasps encountered by people.
+Wasps have a slender body with a narrow waist, thin, cylindrical legs, and appear smoothed-skinned and shiny.
+European wasps, Yellow-jackets, hornets, and paper wasps are the most common types of wasps people encountered.

-Bees are robust-bodied and very hairy compared with wasps .
-Their hind legs are flattened for collecting and transporting pollen.
-Bees are important pollinators.
-Honey bees are responsible for more than 80% of the pollination required by most fruits, legumes, and vegetable seed plants as well as many ornamentals that are grown in our landscapes.
+Honey bees are responsible for more than 80% of the pollination required by most fruits, legumes, and vegetable seed plants, as well as many ornamentals that are grown in our landscapes.

 Wasps are predators, feeding insects and other arthropods to their young, which develop in the nest.
 They are beneficial because they prey on many insects, including caterpillars, flies, crickets, and other pests.
-During late summer and Autumn, as queens stop laying eggs and their nests decline.
+During late summer and Autumn, queens stop laying eggs and their nest’s decline.
 Wasps change their food gathering priorities and are more interested in collecting sweets and other carbohydrates.
-Some wasps become aggressive scavengers around human food and may be common around outdoor activities where food or drinks are served.
+Some wasps become aggressive scavengers around human food and maybe common around outdoor activities where food or drinks are.

 Bees feed only on nectar (carbohydrates) and pollen (protein) from flowers.
 Honey bees sometimes visit trash cans and soft-drink containers to feed on sugary foods.

 Yellow-jackets, European wasps, and paper wasps make nests from a papery pulp comprised of chewed-up wood fibres mixed with saliva.
 Yellow-jacket and mud wasps nests consist of a series of rounded combs stacked in tiers.
-These combs are covered by an envelope consisting of several layers of pulp.
+These combs covered by an envelope composed of several layers of pulp.
 Paper wasps construct only one comb without any protective envelope.
 These insects are sometimes known as umbrella wasps due to the shape of their nest.
 Bee Wasp Control.
 Auckland Steam n Dry guarantee bee and wasp control service treatments.
 Kill wasps areas South Auckland City, North Shore, East, West

 Yellow-jackets commonly build nests below ground in old rodent burrows or other cavities.
 They can also build nests in trees, shrubs, under eaves, and inside attics or wall voids.
-European wasps commonly build nests in trees, gardens as well as under eaves and along the sides of buildings.
+European wasps commonly build nests in trees, gardens, and under eaves and along the sides of buildings.

 Life Cycle of Wasps and Bees

 Bees have annual colonies that last for only one year.
-The colony dies in the Autumn with only the newly produced queens surviving the winter.
+The colony dies in the Autumn, with only the newly produced queens surviving the winter.
 The new queens leave their nests during late summer and mate with males.
-The queens then seek out sites, such as under loose bark, in rotted logs, under eaves or tiles, and in other small crevices and spaces, where they become dormant.
-These queens become active the following spring when temperatures warm.
-They search for favourable nesting sites to construct new nests.
-They do not reuse old nests.
+The queens seek out sites, such as under loose bark, in rotten logs, under eaves or tiles, and in other small crevices and spaces, where they become dormant.

 Honey bees are perennial insects with colonies that survive more than one year.
-Honey bees form a cluster when hive temperatures approach 21° C. As the temperature drops, the cluster of bees becomes more compact.
+Honey bees form a cluster when hive temperatures approach 21° C. As the temperature drops, the group of bees becomes more compact.
 Bees inside this mass consume honey and generate heat so that those in the cluster do not freeze.
-As long as honey is available in the cluster, a strong colony can withstand temperatures down to -5°C or lower for extended periods.
+As long as honey is available in the group, a healthy colony can withstand temperatures down to -5°C or lower for extended periods.

 has been proudly servicing the following areas since 1987:

-The best time of the year for Wasp Treatment in order to control wasps is in September/October after the queen has established her colony and while the colony is still small.
+The best time of the year for Wasp Treatment to control wasps is in September/October, after the queen has established her colony and while the colony is still small.
 But because nests are small, they are also harder to find.
-The best time of the day to control wasp nests is at night, when they are less active.
+The best time of the day to control wasp nests is at night when they are less active.
 At temperatures below 5° C, wasps have difficulty flying.
 Never seal a wasp nest until you are sure there are no surviving wasps inside.
-If a nest is not discovered until Autumn, control may be unnecessary as imminent freezing temperatures will kill the colony.
-Simply phone Pest Control Auckland 0800 199399 for your bee control needs.
+Simply phone our Pest Control Auckland service on 0800 199399 for your bee control needs.